digitalservice4germany/steuerlotse/README.md

 🇩🇪
 Der _Steuerlotse_ wird aktiv weiterentwickelt.
-Wir planen, in Zukunft neue Funktionen und Updates basierend auf Benutzerforschung in diesem Repository zu veröffentlichen.
+Wir planen, in Zukunft neue Funktionen und Updates basierend auf Nutzerforschung in diesem Repository zu veröffentlichen.

 ## Contributing

 🇬🇧
 Everyone is welcome to contribute the development of the _Steuerlotse_.
-You can contribute by opening pull request, providing documentation or answering questions or giving feedback.
+You can contribute by opening pull requests, providing documentation or answering questions or giving feedback.
 Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).